 If your group isn't location specific, then you can leave this part.

 That's it.
 You're ready to get started and to begin engaging with and helping your members.
-For ideas on what kind of posts you can add, then you should definitely check out my free social media cheat sheet (it also comes with a free planner!).
-It's packed with inspiration on the posts you can use to encourage engagement in your Facebook group (and other channels too for that matter!)
+For ideas on what kind of posts you can add to get the conversation started, then you should definitely check out my free 31 Engagement Boosting Facebook Group Posts.
+Schedule one each day for a month and watch your group transform!